xenomote/TuringLanguage/project/notes.md

 started working on action rules for the parser, created structs for each key program element

 filled out different token types, added location tracking and error messages

+worked on resolving shift reduce conflicts in grammar and forward declarations of block names